ChristopherALee/Gobble/README.md

 ![Message-Formatting](./readme_images/gobble-message-formatting.png)

+### Grouped Messages

+When a user messages in a channel consecutively, those messages are grouped so that the user's avatar isn't always being displayed at each message.
+The time threshold to group these messages is between 1 day.

 ### Video Links

 Message will render an embedded video player for users to view within the application (currently only supports YouTube)